 Zurich may have a reputation as a global finance center, but what’s less well-known is its incredible scenery.
 The city is located on the shores of Lake Zurich, with woodland to the east and west and snow-capped mountains to the south.

 A must-visit spot is Munsterhof.
-This town square within Zurich’s old city walls is surrounded by medieval buildings.
+Medieval buildings surround this town square within Zurich’s old city walls.
 Nearby is the Fraumünster church with its stained glass windows by Marc Chagall.

 Make sure to take a cruise on Lake Zurich.
-And a train ride to the summit of nearby Uetliberg Mountain will give fabulous views of the city.
+And a train ride to the summit of nearby Uetliberg Mountain will give fabulous city views.

 See Related: Best Places to Visit in Switzerland & Things to do